Borknab/cs4245-project/docs/index.md

 <p align="center">Table 1: Loss for the different architectures, with and without Gaussian Processses</p>

-Mention that for the LSTM and 3d CNN we used the same hyperpams as suggested in the paper which are...
+<i>Mention that for the LSTM and 3d CNN we used the same hyperpams as suggested in the paper which are...</i>

 ## Discussion and Conclusion
 <p align="justify">